Client & Prospect Data to Track

 - Birthday (mentioned above as well)

-- Wedding anniversary (and spouses names)
+- Wedding anniversary (and spouse's info, of course)

 - Children’s names and ages